speedment/speedment-doc/pages/enterprise_spring.md

 curl 'localhost:8080/sakila/film?start=25&limit=5'
 ```

-This also begins at the 26th element, but only returns 5 elements instead of 25 as show hereunder:
+This also begins at the 26th element, but only returns 5 elements instead of 25 as show hereunder (all five element are shown):

 ``` json
 [